All Episodes

 Kelly issued rules that many of his sexual partners were required to follow, including that the women and girls were to call him daddy.

-they were not permitted to leave their homes or to uh their rooms to eat or visit the bathroom without receiving his permission they were required to wear baggy clothes when not accompanying Kelly to an event and they were directed to keep their heads down and not look at or speak to other men.
+They were required to wear baggy clothes when not accompanying Kelly to an event, and they were directed to keep their heads down and not look at or speak to other men.

 Kelly also isolated the women and girls from their friends and family and made them dependent on him for their financial well-being.